krithisudhir/Color-Survey/README.md

 # Color Survey
-This repository contains the CSV and Python Notebook associated with the data analysis guide published on Medium.com/@krithisudhir
+This repository contains the CSV file and Python Notebook associated with the data analysis guide published on Medium.com/@krithisudhir